You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 4. Not Accounting for Displacement

 Adding 3 quarts of broth to a pot that already has 2 quarts of vegetables?
 In practice, the veg displaces liquid.
-Because of that, the total volume isn't 5 quarts.
+Think about it: the total volume isn't 5 quarts.
 You'll have less room than you think.

 If your pot is 8 quarts max, and you have 3 quarts of solids, you only have ~5 quarts of liquid capacity — and that's to the brim.
 Leave headroom for boiling.